vesterheim/gold-medalist-portfolio/_artists/staples--mark.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---

-I had been doing a little woodworking when, in 1999 my sister, Joanne MacVey came for a visit.
-She challenged me to try to make an ambar.
-After much experimenting I presented my ambar and received her seal of approval.
+I had been doing a little woodworking when, in 1999, my sister Joanne MacVey came for a visit.
+She challenged me to try to make an _ambar._ After much experimenting I presented my _ambar_ and received her seal of approval.
 At that point a whole new world opened to me.
-Although I am not Norwegian heritage I admired the beauty and skill of the work.
-I studied pieces at the Vesterheim Museum and also museums in Norway.
+Although I am not Norwegian heritage, I admired the beauty and skill of the work.
+I studied pieces at Vesterheim Museum and also museums in Norway.
 I wanted to keep my pieces as authentic as possible.

-I entered the Nordic Fest competition at Vesterheim the first time in 2005.
-This was not am ambar but a replica of the Borgund Stave Church.
-I received a white ribbon and People’s Choice that year.
-After that my entries were either ale cups or ambars.
-I received my Gold Medal in 2013.
+I entered the _National Exhibition of Folk Art in the Norwegian Tradition_ at Vesterheim for the first time in 2005.
+This was not an _ambar,_ but a replica of the Borgund Stave Church.
+I received a White Ribbon and People’s Choice Award that year.
+After that my entries were either ale cups or _ambars._ I received my Gold Medal in 2013.

 Mark Staples, 2015